 The laws and rules that govern how state professional licensing agencies like the Board of Registered Nursing, Medical Board of California, Dental Board of California, and others, govern licensees with substance abuse problems changed significantly starting in January 2010.

 If your licensing agency serves you with an Accusation, you must submit a Notice of Defense in order to secure your rights to defend yourself.
 Usually you will have only 15 days from the date on which the Accusation was sent to you to file the Notice of Defense.

+As a professional license defense attorney, I am committed to your professional future.
 I represent clients in Los Angeles County and throughout California in a wide range of professional license defense matters.

-For a 30-minute free consultation with a lawyer, call 323-370-6139 or fill out the contact form on this page.
+For a 30-minute free consultation with a lawyer, call 310-361-8585 or fill out the contact form on this page.